In 1965, the

 in Vietnam in April 1967 and a presentation

-When the battalion was preparing to return
+stripes.
+When the battalion was preparing to

-to Australia in 1967, Lieutenant Colonel
+return to Australia in 1967, Lieutenant

-tasks to be completed before the arrival of
+of tasks to be completed before the arrival

-the battalion in Sydney and these tasks
+of the battalion in Sydney and these tasks

 included the provision of a tiger to march